Local guide • Visa support • Nauru

 I am also proud to be building a business as a woman in a very small and still-emerging tourism sector.
 Work of that kind takes confidence, adaptability, and strong relationships across many different local communities and visitor cultures.

-Most visitors stay 1, 2, or 3 nights because flights are infrequent.
+Most visitors stay 1, 2, or 3 nights as part of a larger Pacific trip.
 No matter how much time you have, I will help you make the most of it.

 Visa support